 Step Nine: Send

-You always need to be testing new ways to display your content and guide users towards your end goal so analyze the stats and make the relevant changes.
+You always need to be testing new ways to display your content and guide users towards your end goal so analyse the stats and make the relevant changes.